 - Swelling on the bottom of the heel

 - Pain that is exacerbated by prolonged walking and running

 Our patients often describe the pain of plantar fasciitis as worse first thing in the morning or after they’ve been sitting for prolonged periods of time.
 With movement, the pain begins to decrease, as the act of walking stretches the plantar aponeurosis.
 Less often, our patients have indicated that the pain subsides initially, but then returns after spending long periods of time on their feet.

-A proper diagnosis first requires a thorough medical history and biomechanical examination of your foot.
+A proper diagnosis from an expert Oakville Chiropractor first requires a thorough medical history and biomechanical examination of your foot.
 We would assess and interpret imbalances in a patient’s gait and movement habits, as well as a an orthopaedic and biomechanical assessment of the foot.
 Palpation of the tissues often reveal tenderness at the medial attachement of the plantar fascia to the anterior calcaneous.
 Throughout this process, we rule out all other possible causes for your heel pain.

 Diagnostic imaging studies including x-rays may be requested to distinguish the different types of heel pain.
 Heel spurs will be identified with this imaging modality, yet often heel spurs themselves are not painful or the source of a patients pain.
 However, if present, the patients condition will be described as plantar fasciosis (absent inflammation) or heel spur syndrome.

 - Stretch: Exercises that stretch out the calf muscles, plantar fascia and posterior kinetic chain help ease pain and assist with recovery.
 We’ve put together an expert at-home physical therapy program together for relief from plantar fasciitis.